Baptism (for Adults)

 I’ve been divorced and am remarried, and my spouse is divorced and remarried.
 Can I become Catholic?

 You and your current spouse need to begin the annulment process, and you should begin it as soon as possible even if your spouse is not considering entry into the Church.
 Please contact the parish staff for information on how to proceed.
-Of course, you can attend RCIA instructions while the annulment process is ongoing.
+Of course, you can attend OCIA instructions while the annulment process is ongoing.
 But reception into the Church has to wait until the annulment process has been completed.

-What’s the cutoff date for joining RCIA?
+What’s the cutoff date for joining OCIA?

-Currently, RCIA starts the first Sunday after Labor Day, and runs through the weekend of Pentecost (about 10 months later).
+Currently, OCIA starts the first Sunday after Labor Day, and runs through the weekend of Pentecost (about 10 months later).
 Unbaptized persons who have had no previous religious instruction should join as early as possible, and are encouraged to take more than the 10-month period.
 For other people, the “cutoff date” depends on your faith level and readiness to receive the sacraments.

-How long does RCIA last?
+How long does OCIA last?

 My schedule doesn’t permit me to attend your sessions.
 What should I do?